megler/nasaAPI/README.md

 This is a small project where I played around with fetch you utilize NASA's APOD API.

+* [Fun with NASA] (https://megler.github.io/nasaAPI/) - View the Fun with NASA API page

 ## General

 On page load, you should get 10 images.
 If the feed sends a video, it should not display, which would give you less than 10 images.
 The page is laid out with Flexbox and I used jQuery for scripting.  jQuery was handy because it was easy to incorporate a lightbox for the images without getting bogged down writing something that wasn't my overall goal.